Bios4Biol/intronSeeker/README.md

 correct protein sequence introns have to be removed.
 Retained introns will be present in only some sequences nevertheless they can therefore be present in the corresponding assembled contigs.
+Introns are retained by "accident" meaning due to non mature transcripts present in the cell.
+These transcripts have not undergone complete splicing and therefore still harbor introns.
+The upstream step is not data processing but a biological process called splicing.

 ![](doc/IntronSeeker-glossary.png)